Maximum Insured Value (Previously Declared Value)

-Because Slabd fully insures all cards, international customs laws require a Declared Value for all goods sent overseas.
+Because Slabd fully insures all cards, international customs laws require a shipping Declared Value for all goods sent overseas.
+Additionally, PSA now uses the term “Maximum Insured Value” to determine coverage and service level for grading your cards.

-How do I assess my card’s Declared Value?
+How do I assess my card’s value for MIV?

 Condition

-PSA’s Grading Standards use a 1-10 scale, from ‘Gem mint’ to ‘Poor’.
-Factors which determine the condition include things like marks, stains, bends, cuts, tears, printing quality, among others.
+PSA’s Grading Standards use a 1–10 scale, from ‘Gem mint’ to ‘Poor’.
+Factors affecting condition include marks, stains, bends, cuts, tears, and printing quality, among others.

-PSA’s PhotoGrade gives you visual examples of the same card in different condition grades and the factors which affect it.
+PSA’s PhotoGrade offers visual examples of the same card in different condition grades, highlighting factors that affect each grade.

-Here are some resources you can reference if you need a help in assessing your card’s market value (subject to the overall card condition):
+Here are some resources you can reference if you need help in assessing your card’s market value (always subject to the card’s condition):

 PSA

-- PSA Auction Prices Realised – The most recent auction activity – from all the top auction houses like eBay and Heritage.
-You can refine the results by date, price, grade and more.
+– Recent auction activity from top houses like eBay and Heritage.
+You can filter by date, price, grade, and more.

 Other price guide resources

-If you are pressed for time or having trouble valuing your cards, you can use our Value My Cards form and we will do that hard work for you.
+If you are pressed for time or having trouble valuing your cards, you can use our Value My Cards form, and we’ll do the hard work for you.

 The small print